 DSW.com and Shoes.com both generate a large amount of Organic Visibility, compared to the three brands in this industry sample, who currently buy their traffic.

 As read on Marketing Week, Asos has increased its marketing activities in 2013, especially digital (such as pay per click and affiliate marketing), focusing on country-specific campaigns.
 According to Gemma Lovelock, director of promotions marketing agency Lock-In Marketing, Asos became very powerful online, thanks to its accessibility wherever people are, and whatever device people are using.
 Asos is also doing great on social media, answering personally to all tweets and creating engaging content on Facebook and other social media platforms.
 Our InsideIndustry graph below shows us that the main drivers for Search Visibility for both the Shoes and High Heels categories in the UK are Organic results, meaning that domains like Asos spend a lot of time and effort to create great content that helps them rank higher.

 This chart shows the main drivers for visibility for the Top 5 in the Shoes and High Heels categories (orange) and for Asos.com (blue), both in the UK.
 Asos gets their visibility from Organic results.
 This data was retrieved on February 5th.

 What do you think of the Brands vs Retailers Search Visibility issue?
 Have you witnessed the same situation in a different industry?

-If you want to make sure that your company is using its full potential and moving as fast as the competition, sign up for a 14-day free trial of InsideIndustry, our great Competitive Intelligence tool.
+If you want to make sure that your company is using its full potential and moving as fast as the competition, you can start with InsideIndustry Free4Ever, the free version of our competitive intelligence tool.
+There is no download necessary!